California Labor Laws | Meal and Rest Breaks

 Author profile picture

-In this article we will cover California labor laws, and what you need to know when it comes to meal and rest periods.
+In this article we’ll be covering California labor laws, providing a clear and concise overview of what workers are entitled to when it comes to meal and rest breaks throughout the workday.

-But the first step of managing the beast of meal and rest periods, is fully understandings its rules, regulations, and calculations.
-We’re always working to make work easy for restaurant owners, so we've put together a quick guide to meal and rest periods in California:
+But the first step of managing the beast of meal and rest breaks is fully understanding its rules, regulations, and calculations.
+With an overarching goal of striving to make work easy for restaurant owners, we've put together a quick guide to meal and rest breaks in California:

 According to the California Labor Code (Section 512) and the State of California’s Department of Industrial Relations, it is defined as follows:

-• Employers also provide their employees a 10 minute paid rest period for each four hour shift (or major fraction thereof).
+• Employers also provide their employees a 10-minute paid rest break for each four-hour shift (or a major fraction thereof).

-• The requirements of a rest period are like a meal period but the rest break is paid.
+• The requirements of a rest break are like a meal break but the rest break is paid.

-• If a rest period is unprovided, the employee is entitled to one hour of their "regular rate" for each workday that the rest period is not permitted.
+• If a rest break is unprovided, the employer must pay the employee one additional hour of their "regular rate" for each workday for which the rest break is not permitted.

-In short, for every 6 hour shift worked, an employee is eligible for a 10 minute paid and uninterrupted rest period and a 30 minute uninterrupted meal period, unless the meal or rest period is mutually waived by the employee and employer.
+In short, for every six-hour shift worked, an employee is eligible for a 10-minute paid and uninterrupted rest period and a 30-minute unpaid and uninterrupted meal break, unless the meal or rest break is mutually waived by the employee and employer.

-Meal period violations are easy to come across and penalties can be hefty.
-Some examples of cases where an employer would need to pay a meal period penalty are outlined below:
+Meal and rest break violations are easy to come across if you’re not keeping close track of them and penalties can be hefty.
+Some examples of cases where an employer would need to pay a meal break penalty are outlined below:

-• The restaurant is short staffed and the employee needs to stay, and the employer does not provide a meal period
+• The restaurant is short-staffed and the employee needs to stay, and the employer does not provide a meal break.

-• The manager forgets to send an employee on their meal period (therefore not providing a break)
+• The manager forgets to send an employee on their meal break (therefore not providing a break).

-• An employee is required to be on call during their meal and rest period, or if they’re not allowed to leave the restaurant
+• An employee is required to be on-call during their meal and rest break, or if they’re not allowed to leave the restaurant.

 To put the rules into perspective, here’s an example:

-Peter is scheduled to work from 11:00am to 7:00pm.
-As he works an 8 hour shift, he is entitled to one unpaid 30 minute meal period, and two 10 minute rest periods.
+Peter is scheduled to work from 11:00 am to 5:00 pm.
+As he works a six-hour shift, he is entitled to one unpaid 30-minute meal break and one 10-minute paid rest break.
 His scheduled breaks are as follows:

-At 2:50pm, Peter is asked by his manager to work through this rest period due to a overflowing lunch rush.
-Peter agrees, and works through his rest break.
-A rest period premium, which is equivalent to one hour of Peter's“regular rate,” will be given to him in return.
-In this scenario, Peter's manager technically did not provide him a undisturbed break and made the conscious decision to pay him the rest period penalty instead.
+At 1:20 pm, Peter is asked by his manager to work through this rest break due to an overflowing lunch rush.
+Peter agrees and works through his rest break.
+A rest break premium, which is equivalent to one hour of Peter's regular rate, will be given to him in return.
+In this scenario, Peter's manager did not provide him with an undisturbed break and made the intentional decision to pay him the rest break penalty instead.

-At 3:15, Peter is prompted by his manager to prepare to take his unpaid meal break.
-He is in the middle of serving a large party, and decides that he does not want to go on his meal break.
+At 2:55 pm, Peter is prompted by his manager to prepare to take his unpaid meal break.
+He is in the middle of serving a large party and decides that he does not want to go on his meal break.
 Peter's manager allows this; therefore they have both mutually agreed to waive the break.
-In this scenario, his employer does not have to pay a meal period penalty, as Peter was provided with a meal period but he chose not to go (Brinker Restaurant Corp vs Superior Court, p.
-35 [fn].
-19, 2012).
+In this scenario, his employer does not have to pay a meal break penalty as Peter was provided with a meal break, but he chose not to take it.
 Any waived breaks do not require a written agreement.
-However a meal waiver form is a great tool for Peter's manager to cover his bases as an employer and to track and manage waived breaks.
+However, a meal break waiver form is a great tool for Peter's manager to cover his bases as an employer and to track and manage waived breaks.

-1. You agree to waive the meal period
+1. You agree to waive the meal break;

-2. The employee agrees to waive the meal period
+2. The employee agrees to waive the meal break;

-3. The employee chose not to go on their provided meal period
+3. And the employee chose not to go on their provided meal break.

 Disclaimer: